An 8\% Determination of the Hubble Constant from localized Fast Radio Bursts: Introduction

 \section{Introduction}

+The cosmological-constant ($\Lambda$) cold dark matter (CDM) model successfully explains the majority of cosmological observations \citep{Planck20}.
 The value of Hubble constant ($H_0$), describing the expansion rate of our universe, is a basic and fascinating issue in cosmology.
-The measurements of cosmic microwave background (CMB) by Planck Collaboration \citep{Planck20} are powerful probes to measure cosmological parameters.
-The distance-redshift relation of specific stars (e.g. Cepheid variables and Type Ia supernovae) can be used constrain Hubble Constant directly \citep{Riess20,Riess21}.
-Other methods or measurements are also used to measure $H_0$, such as Baryon Acoustic Oscillations (BAO), Big Bang Nucleosynthesis (BBN) \citep{Cuceu19} and Gravitational Waves (GWs) \citep{Abbott17}.
+The measurements of cosmic microwave background (CMB) by Planck Collaboration \citep{Planck20} are powerful probes to estimate cosmological parameters.
+The distance-redshift relation of specific stars (e.g. Cepheid variables and type Ia supernovae) can be used constrain $H_0$ directly \citep{Riess20,Riess21}.
+Other methods are also used to measure $H_0$, such as Baryon Acoustic Oscillations (BAO), gravitational lensing \citep{Wong2020} and Gravitational Waves (GWs) \citep{Abbott17}.
 Great advances in modern observational technology have improved the precision of measuring $H_0$.
-However, a significant difference at least 4$\sigma$ is reflected in the Hubble constant measured by CMB and Cepheid-calibrated type Ia supernovae (SNe Ia) respectively, known as “Hubble tension” \citep{Freedman17,Riess20,DiValentino21}.
+However, a significant difference at least 4$\sigma$ is reflected in the Hubble constant measured by CMB and Cepheid-calibrated type Ia supernovae (SNe Ia) respectively, known as “Hubble tension” \citep{Freedman17,DiValentino21}.
 New physics or observational bias are two mainstream arguments to alleviate this tension.
 An independent and robust method of measuring $H_0$ should be used to test this tension.

-Fast radio bursts (FRBs) are short-duration radio pulses with enormous dispersion measures (DMs)\citep{Lorimer07,Katz18,Petroff19,Cordes19,Platts19,Xiao21}.
+Fast radio bursts (FRBs) are short-duration radio pulses with enormous dispersion measures (DMs) \citep{Lorimer07,Katz18,Petroff19,Cordes19,Platts19,Xiao21}.
 In a short period of more than ten years, a vigorous development has appeared in the observation of FRBs.
-Up to now, more than 600 FRBs have been observed, including 24 repeating FRBs.
-Among the 24 repeating FRBs, FRB 121102 and FRB 180916 were found to have periodic activity \citep{Rajwade20, CHIME20}.
-Sub-second periodicity was appeared between the sub-burst of FRB 20191221A reported by CHIME \citep{CHIME21-b}.
-There are 15 FRBs with definite host galaxies and redshift measurements, including a neighboring repeating FRB20200120E \citep{Kirsten21}.
+Up to now, more than 600 FRBs have been observed, including repeating FRBs.
+There are 19 FRBs with definite host galaxies and redshift measurements.
 The host galaxy association and redshift measurement point out the direction for the study of the origin, radiation mechanism and cosmological application of FRBs.